IRS agent alleges Hunter Biden probe is being mishandled

 The special agent also wants to disclose “examples of preferential treatment and politics improperly infecting decisions and protocols that would normally be followed by career law enforcement professionals in similar circumstances if the subject were not politically connected,” the lawyer added.

 The Justice Department declined to comment.
-Requests for comment from the IRS and Hunter Biden’s legal team were not immediately returned.
+Hunter Biden’s legal team had no immediate comment.
+A request for comment from the IRS was not immediately returned.

 Hunter Biden’s taxes and foreign business work have been under federal investigation by a federal grand jury in Delaware since at least 2018.
 So far no charges have been filed.
 Additionally, his membership on the board of a Ukrainian energy company and his efforts to strike deals in China have long raised questions by Republicans about whether he traded on his father’s public service.